vincentmanz/Metagenomics_2024/Day_1/Day1_Read based analyses.md

 [Bracken](https://github.com/jenniferlu717/Bracken) takes the output from Kraken and estimate the abundance at user specified level: species, genus, or phylum.

+3 Goups, one with species, Genus and Families, If you have time do the 3.

 ```bash
 mkdir READBASED
 mkdir READBASED/BRACKEN